interledger-deprecated/tutorials/letter-shop/index.md

 Restart the shop service and run through the process of visiting the website and making the payment again.
 You should see that the output of the server now includes accepting and fulfilling the payment.

-&#1f389; Congratulations, that's step 4 of 5 complete for our server!
+:tada: Congratulations, that's step 4 of 5 complete for our server!

 But, our client is still waiting for the fulfillment.
 Let's go back to the client and finish this up!